vedph/pythia/docs/storage.md

 In turn, words are the base for building a list of **lemmata** (`lemma`, provided that your indexer uses some kind of lemmatizer), representing all the word forms belonging to the same base form (lemma).
 Each lemma also has its pre-calculated total count of word forms.

-Both words (in `word_document`) and lemmata (in `lemma_document`) have a pre-calculated detailed distribution across documents, as grouped by each of the document's attribute's unique name=value pair.
+Both words (in `word_count`) and lemmata (in `lemma_count`) have a pre-calculated detailed distribution across documents, as grouped by each of the document's attribute's unique name=value pair.

 ### Building Word Index